boldflight/BibleConverter/test_EPUB/output/Luke.md

 ### Mary’s Hymn of Praise

 [46] And Mary said,

-“My soul exalts the Lord,
+“My soul exalts the Lord,<br>
-[47] and my spirit has begun to rejoice in God my Savior, [48] because he has looked upon the humble state of his servant.
+[47] and my spirit has begun to rejoice in God my Savior,<br>
+[48] because he has looked upon the humble state of his servant.<br>
-For from now on all generations will call me blessed, [49] because he who is mighty has done great things for me, and holy is his name;
+For from now on all generations will call me blessed,<br>
+[49] because he who is mighty has done great things for me, and holy is his name;<br>
-[50] from generation to generation he is merciful to those who fear him.
+[50] from generation to generation he is merciful to those who fear him.<br>
-[51] He has demonstrated power with his arm; he has scattered those whose pride wells up from the sheer arrogance of their hearts.
+[51] He has demonstrated power with his arm; he has scattered those whose pride wells up from the sheer arrogance of their hearts.<br>
-[52] He has brought down the mighty from their thrones, and has lifted up those of lowly position;
+[52] He has brought down the mighty from their thrones, and has lifted up those of lowly position;<br>
-[53] he has filled the hungry with good things, and has sent the rich away empty.
+[53] he has filled the hungry with good things, and has sent the rich away empty.<br>
-[54] He has helped his servant Israel, remembering his mercy, [55] as he promised to our ancestors, to Abraham and to his descendants forever.”
+[54] He has helped his servant Israel, remembering his mercy,<br>
+[55] as he promised to our ancestors, to Abraham and to his descendants forever.”<br>
 [56] So Mary stayed with Elizabeth about three months and then returned to her home.

 ### The Birth of John

 [57] Now the time came for Elizabeth to have her baby, and she gave birth to a son.
 [58] Her neighbors and relatives heard that the Lord had shown great mercy to her, and they rejoiced with her.

 [59] On the eighth day they came to circumcise the child, and they wanted to name him Zechariah after his father.
 [60] But his mother replied, “No!
 He must be named John.”
 [61] They said to her, “But none of your relatives bears this name.”